 Why Search Has To Be Tested?

 Testing is a fundamental process of software development.
 Testing is not done for complete software at once.
 Instead, testers go through checking one tool and one functionality at a time.

-Among these steps of testing, search forms are also tested.
-Though they are a small element, there testing can get complicated and is mandatory for maximum client satisfaction.
+Among these steps, search forms are also tested.
+Though they are a small element, testing can get complicated there and is mandatory for maximum client satisfaction.
 Test search process checks various functions and features of the search box.

-The features we discussed for search engines are also verified to be working fine in a search box.
-The accuracy of the search box needs constant improvement.
+The features we discussed for search engines are also verified in a search box.
+The accuracy of the search box needs constant improvements.
 The search results should be relevant.
 The search box should be fast and consume less bandwidth while producing results.